Hunter Pence: 2011

 On July 29, 2011, the Houston Astros traded Pence to the Philadelphia Phillies for four minor-league players: first baseman Jonathan Singleton, right-handers Jarred Cosart and Josh Zeid, and a player to be named later, determined to be outfielder Domingo Santana.
-On August 4, Pence hit his first home run as a Phillie, against Madison Bumgarner.
+On August 4 at AT&T Park, in a 3–0 win over the San Francisco Giants, Pence hit his first career home run as a Phillie on the road, against future Giants teammate Madison Bumgarner.

 Pence finished fourth in the NL in batting average (.314; behind Jose Reyes, Ryan Braun, and Matt Kemp) and eighth in RBI, with 97.
 Pence made the playoffs for the first time in his career; however, the Phillies lost the 2011 National League Division Series to the eventual World Series-champion St. Louis Cardinals in 5 games.

 San Francisco Giants (2012–2018)

 2012

 On July 31, 2012, the Phillies sent Pence in a deadline deal to the San Francisco Giants.
 In return, the Phillies received Nate Schierholtz, Tommy Joseph, and Seth Rosin.
 On August 12, Pence hit his first home run as a Giant off Rockies' relief pitcher Rafael Betancourt.
 On August 21, despite Pence no longer being on the team, the Phillies went ahead with a previously planned Hunter Pence bobblehead promotion.